-Do you know everything you need to know about the most frequently cited Occupational Health and Safety Administration standards?
+Do you know everything you need to know about the 10 most frequently cited Occupational Safety and Health Administration standards?
 In this series, we’re exploring the most common OSHA violations, one by one.
-Keep reading to learn how to avoid a wiring violation and protect your workforce from electrical risks.
+Keep reading to learn how to avoid an electrical violation and protect your workforce from electrical risks.

 OSHA Electrical Standard: What It Is